jina-ai/jina/README.md

 ### Play with Containerized Executors

-You can containerize the Executors and play them in a sandbox thanks to [Hub](https://hub.jina.ai).
+You can containerize the Executors and use them in a sandbox thanks to [Hub](https://hub.jina.ai).

 1. Move each `Executor` class to a separate folder with one Python file in each:
    - `PreprocImg` -> 📁 `preproc_img/exec.py`